-In the heart of Yucatan, Las Amazonas swing bats and break barriers.
-These Indigenous women are challenging gender roles through softball, demanding recognition for their unpaid care work and redefining what it means to be strong — on the field and at home.
+Mexico's Las Amazonas from the Yucatan swing bats and break barriers.
+The Indigenous women are challenging gender roles through softball, redefining what it means to be strong.

 00:00Batting.
 Sweeping.
 Pitching.
 Watching.
 Running.
 Educating.
 This indigenous women's softball